ctralie/PublicationsCode/ISMIR2015_CoverSongsShape/Readme.md

 * BlurredLinesExperiment: Some code for running the experiment that compares Robin Thicke's "Blurred Lines" to Marvin Gaye's "Got To Give It Up"

-* CoverSongsGUI: Code for interactively viewing cross-similarity matrices
+* CoverSongsGUI: Code for interactively viewing cross-similarity matrices and the self-similarity matrices that were used to generate each pixel on the cross-similarity matrix, as well as PCA on blocks down to 3D synchronized with the music in OpenGL

+* CoverSongsGUIWeb: A subset of the Python GUI which is easily deployable in the browser (it is best to start here if you want to visually explore features)

 * EMD: Code for doing L1 Earth mover's distance between self-similarity matrices (results not reported in paper)